asamalik/workshop/README.md

 ## 1-minute-intro

-Modularity cuts Linux distributions into pieces, giving them independent lifecycles, and making them available in multiple versions.
+Modularity cuts Linux distributions into **modules**, giving them **independent lifecycles**, and making them available in **multiple streams**.
 Giving more options of choice to users, and flexibility and control to packagers.

 ![modularity-basics](/img/modularity-basics-1.png)

-See the official [Fedora Modularity documentation](https://docs.pagure.org/modularity/) for more information
+See the **official [Fedora Modularity documentation](https://docs.pagure.org/modularity/)** for more information

 ## modulemd